 ASP.NET Core Environment Setup

-In this article, I am going to discuss the ASP.NET Core Environment Setup required for developing ASP.NET Core Applications.
-Please read our previous article before proceeding to this article, where we briefly introduced ASP.NET Core Framework.
-Let us do the ASP.NET Core Environment Setup required for developing ASP.NET Core Applications on Windows OS.
+In this article, I will discuss the ASP.NET Core Environment Setup required for developing ASP.NET Core Applications.
+Please read our previous article before proceeding, where we briefly introduced the ASP.NET Core Framework.
+Let’s do the ASP.NET Core Environment Setup required for developing ASP.NET Core Applications on Windows OS.
+Let’s understand what mandatory and optional software is required for ASP.NET Core Application Development.

 Operating System: